 Organic Material Soon Separated from Trash

 As part of our commitment to sustainability and carbon neutrality, the university has a goal of sending zero waste to landfills and incinerators.
-In 2012, AU earned first place in RecycleMania, demonstrating national leadership by achieving a higher waste diversion rate than more than 600 competing colleges and universities.
 Campus-wide organics collection will keep us on our road to zero waste.

 What changes will be made?

-In January 2013, American University will be implementing campus-wide collection of organic waste.
-This winter, Facilities Management will place a new bin next to your existing landfill (trash) and recycling bins, somewhere in or near your kitchen.
+Starting in January 2013, American University will be implementing campus-wide collection of organic waste.
+Facilities Management will place a new bin next to your existing landfill (trash) and recycling bins, somewhere in or near your kitchen.
 The new bin: